demyank88/okta-spring-cloud-streams-example/README.md

 # Spring Cloud Streams with Okta Auth

 This example app shows how to create a Spring Cloud Streams app using Spring WebFlux and JWT OAuth.
 The app demonstrates how to publish and subscribe to topics, as well as how to stream events from a WebFlux REST endpoint.
+It generates a random stream of integers, which it publishes to the `ints` channel.
+A processor listens to this channel, calculates a running total, and publishes the total and the current value to the `total` channel.
+A WebFlux endpoint publishes the `total` channel as an events stream.

 Please read [FINAL TITLE HERE](https://<need.a.link>) to see how this app was created.